kubecost/docs/network-allocation.md

 ## Enabling network costs

 To enable this feature, set the following parameter in _values.yaml_ during [Helm installation](http://kubecost.com/install):

  ```
  networkCosts.enabled=true
  ```

  You can view a list of common config options [here](https://github.com/kubecost/cost-analyzer-helm-chart/blob/700cfa306c8e78bc9a1039b584769b9a0e0757d0/cost-analyzer/values.yaml#L573).

- If using the included Prometheus instance, the scrape is automatically conifgured.
+ If using the included Prometheus instance, the scrape is automatically configured.

  If you are integrating with an existing Prometheus, you can set `networkCosts.prometheusScrape=true` and the network costs service should be auto-discovered.